Vinimart/react-spa-blockchain/README.md

 - **store**: Contain state management logic with Zustand.

+- **config**: Stores configuration files, such as environment variables or constants.

 - **assets/ABI**: Stores Application Binary Interfaces (ABIs) for smart contracts, enabling seamless interaction with the blockchain.

 ## What is inside?